 In addition to that, common methods used to execute DoS Attacks include

-The objective behind DoS attacks is to flood a system/ service to make it unable for authorized users to use it.
+The objective behind DoS attacks is to flood a system/ service to make it impossible for authorized users to use it.

 Code Execution: